HomeGymAdvice.comUpdated April 2026

 Bike: Lower body only.
 Quads, hamstrings, glutes, calves.
 Core does almost nothing unless you stand.

-If you're already strength training, this might not matter—you're getting muscle work elsewhere.
+If you're already strength training, this might not matter.
+You're getting muscle work elsewhere.
 If cardio is your main exercise, rowing gives you more bang per minute.

 ## Calories and Fat Loss